 We are not qualified to advise you on any tax implications but should such an issue arise we will advise you promptly and recommend that you instruct or seek advice from another advisor.

 We are entitled to refuse to act for you if you fail to supply appropriate proof of identity for yourself or for any principal whom you may represent.

 We will not be liable for any loss, damage or delay arising out of the Companies compliance with any statutory or regulatory requirement.

 COMMUNICATION BETWEEN YOU AND US

-- The Data Protection Act requires us to advise you that your particulars are held on our database.
+The Data Protection Act requires us to advise you that your particulars are held on our database.
+We are committed to protecting your personal data and are bound by the General Data Protection Regulation (GDPR) (EU 2016/679) as well as the data protection laws that apply in England.
 We may, from time to time, use these details to send you information which we think might be of interest to you.

 TERMS AND CONDITIONS OF BUSINESS

 Unless otherwise agreed, these Terms and Conditions of Business shall apply to any future instructions given by you to this firm.